jessepav/lacygoill-wiki-backup/vim/vim9.md

 Or, in a file whose first command is `:vim9script`.

+## What are the effects of `:vim9script`?
+(2)

+It  makes Vim  put all  variables  and functions  defined  in the  script, in  a namespace specific  to the latter.
+As a result, you  don't need to  write `s:` anymore; it's implicit:

+    " legacy
+    let s:var = 123
+    fu s:Func()
+    endfu

+    " Vim9
+    vim9script
+    let var = 123
+    def Func()
+    enddef

+---

+It makes Vim temporarily reset `'cpo'` to its default Vim value.
+It's somewhat equivalent to:

+    let s:cpo_save = &cpo
+    set cpo&vim
+    ...
+    let &cpo = s:cpo_save
+    unlet s:cpo_save

+##
+## Which difference is there between a legacy `s:var` and a Vim9 `var` defined at the script level?

+Legacy's `s:var` can be unlet; not Vim9's `var`:

+    vim9script
+    let var = 123
+    unlet var

+    E1081: Cannot unlet var~

+## In Vim9 script, what's the main difference between a `b:`, `g:`, `t:`, `w:`, `$` variable and other variables?

+Variables which are prefixed by a prefix denoting a scope can't be declared, but can be deleted:

+    vim9script
+    let b:var = 123

+    E1016: Cannot declare a buffer variable: b:var~

+    vim9script
+    b:var = 123
+    unlet b:var
+    ✔

+Variables  which are  *not* prefixed  by a  scope (block-local,  function-local, script-local) *can* be declared, but can't be deleted.

+    vim9script
+    def Func()
+        if 1
+            let var = 'block-local'
+            unlet var
+        endif
+    enddef
+    defcompile

+    E1081: Cannot unlet var~

+    vim9script
+    def Func()
+        let var = 'function-local'
+        unlet var
+    enddef
+    defcompile

+    E1081: Cannot unlet var~

+    vim9script
+    let var = 'script-local'
+    unlet var

+    E1081: Cannot unlet var~

+## How to prevent a variable from being accessible in a later statement?

+Put it inside a `{}` block:

+    vim9script
+    def Func()
+        {
+            let n = 123
+        }
+        echo n
+    enddef
+    defcompile

+    E1001: variable not found: n~

+##
 ## When can I omit the type of a variable?

 When you assign it a value, because in that case Vim can infer the type from the latter.